Urpagin/SyncChat/README.md

-# DiscordLink
+# SyncChat

-DiscordLink provides an interface between the chat functionality of a Minecraft server and a Discord channel.
+SyncChat provides an interface between the chat functionality of a Minecraft server and a Discord channel.

 Here is a demo: